Buckwheat Cake (Easy and Delicious)

 Notes

-• Store this cake in an airtight container in the fridge for up to three days or in the freezer for up to three months.
+• Store this cake in an airtight container in the fridge for up to five days or in the freezer for up to three months.
+Thaw in the fridge or at room temperature before serving.

-• Optional additions: sprinkle some chopped pecans, walnuts, almonds, and/or freshly grated orange zest on top of the glazed cake while the glaze is still wet.
+• Optional additions: sprinkle some chopped pecans, walnuts, almonds, or freshly grated orange zest on top of the glazed cake while the glaze is still wet.

 Nutrition